Supervision Received: Chain of command: Shift supervisor, Captain, and Chief of Police

 All applicants must apply online at worcester.interviewexchange.com

-Requested documents for submission include a cover letter, resume, and a list of three professional references with contact information.
-Applicants must complete the National Student Clearinghouse Authorization form or submit the official transcript of highest degree.
+Necessary documents for submission include a cover letter, resume, and a list of three professional references with contact information.

-All information that can be uploaded to one's e-account should be done so by the applicant; information which cannot may be faxed to 508-929-8169, or may be sent to the following address:
+All information that can be uploaded to one's e-account should be done so by the applicant; information which cannot may be faxed to 508-929-8169 or emailed to email@example.com, or may be sent to the following address:

 Director of Human Resources